akeneo/pim-docs/developer_guide/installation/system_requirements/setup_requirements_debian8.rst

 .. include:: /reference/technical_information/choose_database.rst.inc

-Based on this formula, either you need :ref:`installing-mongodb`, either you can directly go to the :ref:`system-configuration` section.
+Based on this formula, either you need :ref:`installing-mongodb`, either you can directly go to the :ref:`system-configuration-debian8` section.

 .. _installing-mongodb: